scalameta/nvim-metals/CONTRIBUTING.md

 These are ran using the [`plenary.test_harness`](https://github.com/nvim-lua/plenary.nvim/tree/master#plenarytest_harness).
 It's useful to give the plenary page a read about this to better understand what is happening.
-However, before running the tests make sure to run `make test-setup` which will clone some repos used for testing.
+However, before running the tests locally make sure to run `make local-test-setup` which will clone some repos used for testing.
 After this you can use `make test`.

 ## Other Libraries / Integrations